Julian Leszczyński: Life and career

-In autumn 1923, Lenski rose to prominence in the Polish communist party (KPP) by attacking the triumvirate known as the 'Three W's', whose most senior member was Adolf Warski, for their alleged weakness during the political crisis in Poland that year.
+In autumn 1923, Lenski rose to prominence in the Polish communist party (KPP) by attacking the triumvirate known as the 'Three W's', whose most senior member was Adolf Warski, for their alleged weakness during the political crisis in Poland that year, and over their support they had shown for Leon Trotsky during the power struggle that began during Lenin's terminal illness.
 During 1924, he worked for Comintern, in Berlin, Paris, and Warsaw.
 He was arrested in Warsaw on 14 October but made a daring escape when he was brought to court five days later and hid out in Warsaw until he could be smuggled back via Danzig (Gdansk), to Warsaw.
 The 'three W's' had been ousted from the leadership as part of the power struggle that began during Lenin's terminal illness because of their links with Leon Trotsky.
 The new KPP leader Henryk Domski was an ally of the head of Comintern, Grigory Zinoviev.

 When a rift opened up between Stalin and Zinoviev late in 1925, Lenski broke with Domski and backed Stalin, and for the next dozen years, he was the leading Stalinist in the KPP, though he had few supporters in the party, and took three years to establish his supremacy.
 He was elected to the Central Committee of the KPP in November 1925, and to the Politburo in 1926.
 He was General Secretary from June 1929 to June 1937, and a member of the executive committee of Comintern.
 In 1929–33, he was based in Berlin, directing the outlawed Polish Communist Party from there.
 When the Nazis seized power, he escaped to Copenhagen.
 Three years later, he settled in Paris.
-Though he completely subordinated the KPP to the Comintern, he was summoned by the Comintern from Paris to Moscow in June 1937, arriving on 17 June, and was arrested three days later by the NKVD.
-There is some doubt about whether he was executed immediately or not.
-According to one version of events, he was imprisoned and died on 20 August 1939.
+Though he completely subordinated the KPP to the Comintern, he was summoned by the Comintern from Paris to Moscow in June 1937, arriving on 17 June, and was arrested two days later by the NKVD.
+He was sentenced to death by the USSR Supreme Court on 21 September 1937, and executed the same day. (although, according to one source, he was imprisoned and died on 20 August 1939.

+He was posthumously 'rehabilitated' on 29 April 1955.